onajifortune/onajifortune/README.md

 Some of the projects I've done include:
 - Simpleblog-API: A RESTful API built with Django and Django REST framework (DRF) that provides endpoints for managing a simple blogging application.
 Check it out [here](https://github.com/onajifortune/SimpleBlog-API)
 - Reader: A project that allows anonymous users to view a list of available books on the homepage and search for books based on title, author, or summary.
 Check it out [here](https://github.com/onajifortune/LocalLibrary)
-- NotInk: A note taking project done with django.
+- NotInk: A note-taking project done with Django.
 Here is the link to the repo [here](https://github.com/onajifortune/NotInk)
 - A blog site. (made with flask).
 Check it out [here](https://github.com/onajifortune/My-Blog)
 - A static dog dating site (made with Bootstrap).
 Check it out [here](https://github.com/onajifortune/Tindog_Website)
 - Musical Time Machine (Python).
-CHeck it out [here](https://github.com/onajifortune/Muscial-TIme-Machine)
+Check it out [here](https://github.com/onajifortune/Muscial-TIme-Machine) -->

 ## My Skills